-The normal state of SCLK is LOW; however, by holding SCLK HIGH, the ADS1251 will enter power-down mode.
+The normal state of SCLK is LOW; however, by holding SCLK HIGH, the ADS1252 enters power-down mode.
 This is accomplished by holding SCLK HIGH for at least 20 consecutive DOUT/DRDY periods (see Figure 14).
-After the ADS1251 circuitry detects that SCLK has been held HIGH for four consecutive DOUT/DRDY cycles, the DOUT/DRDY pin pulses LOW for one CLK cycle and then is held HIGH, and the modulator is held in a reset state.
-If SCLK is held HIGH for an additional 16 DOUT/DRDY periods, the ADS1251 enters power-down mode.
-The part will be released from power-down mode on the falling edge of SCLK.
+After the ADS1252 circuitry detects that SCLK is held HIGH for four consecutive DOUT/DRDY cycles, the DOUT/DRDY pin pulses LOW for three CLK cycles, then held HIGH, and the modulator will be held in a reset state.
+If SCLK is held HIGH for an additional 16 DOUT/DRDY periods, the ADS1252 enters power-down mode and the part is released from power-down mode on the falling edge of SCLK.
 It is important to note that the DOUT/DRDY pin is held HIGH after four DOUT/DRDY cycles, but power-down mode is not entered for an additional 16 DOUT/DRDY periods.
-The first DOUT/DRDY pulse after the falling edge of SCLK occurs at t16 and indicates valid data.
-Subsequent DOUT/DRDY pulses will occur normally.
+The first DOUT/DRDY pulse after the falling edge of SCLK occurs at t16; however, subsequent DOUT/DRDY pulses occur normally.
+Valid data is not present until the sixth DOUT/DRDY pulse.